RAISING A COBBERDOG PUPPY

 Puppies nip because this is the way they played with their siblings to find out who was puppy pack leader.
 This is a primitive instinct, because in the wild, the very survival of your puppy's ancient forebears depended on them knowing their place in the hierarchy of the pack.
 If you don't establish this confidence in your new puppy, it will take on the role by default and will soon be out of control.

-When YOU and your family become their new pack you need to get the message through very quickly who is the leader...and it should not be the puppy!
+YOU and your family are your puppy's new pack you need to get the message through very quickly who is the leader...and it should not be the puppy!
 NIPPING MUST BE CORRECTED QUICKLY or as with all dogs, it may turn into biting later on.
 And if this happens it will be YOUR fault....not the puppy's!

 Ways for you to establish leadership: